hanabi/hanabi.github.io/variant-specific/Muddy_Rainbow.md

 <br />

+### Muddy Rainbow Inversion

+* Muddy rainbow cards are like brown cards.
+This means that *Brown Inversion* also applies to muddy rainbow cards.
+* This means that when multiple muddy rainbow cards are re-clued with **any** color clue, it only means to play the right-most one and nothing else.

 ### Muddy Rainbow Saves

 * Since muddy rainbow 2 cannot be *2 Saved* and and muddy rainbow 5 cannot be *5 Saved*, there needs to be a separate way to save these cards.